hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Authentication/README.md

 In addition to receiving a successful Response, you'll also notice that you've received an *Auth Token* for the current player's session.

 You have now successfully Registered and Authenticated a player.
 The next tutorial will show you how to set up the SDK of your choice for authentication with GameSparks.

+<q>**Deleting Players!** You can delete registered players through Cloud Code using the *SparkPlayer.deletePlayer* method, but we urge you to exercise caution when doing this - see [Updating Player Records](/Tutorials/Social Authentication and Player Profile/Updating Player Records.md).</q>

 ## SDK Instructions